storj/docs/app/(docs)/object-mount/macos/features/page.md

    ![](https://link.us1.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/om-docs/om-mac-enable-macfuse-sys-ext.jpg)

-Once enabled, you will now see the new “right-click” options in the Finder.
+Once enabled, you will see the new “right-click” options in the Finder.

 {% callout type="info" %}
+**“Right-Click” Options**

 You may need to right-click more than once to activate the extension for the first time.
-If necessary, reboot or relaunch Finder (`Cmd + Option + Esc`) to see the new menu items.
+If necessary, reboot your Mac or relaunch Finder (`Cmd + Option + Esc`) to see the new menu items.
 {% /callout %}

 ### When to Use Fast Copy or Fast Move

 Using Fast Copy or Fast Move is ideal when you want to:

-- Move large files or large folder trees (media footage, projects, renders, etc.) from a local disk to a mounted S3 bucket or Storj bucket
+- Move large files (media footage, projects, renders, etc.) or large folder trees from a local disk to a mounted S3 bucket
 - Copy large files or folders from one Object Mount volume to another Object Mount volume
 - Improve performance on high-latency networks (or slow remote S3 endpoints)
-- Avoid the bottlenecks of Finder’s standard file operations
+- Avoid the bottlenecks of the Finder’s standard file operations

 ### How Fast Copy and Fast Move Work

-Standard **copy & move** actions performed by the Finder use macOS file I/O calls.
+Standard **copy and move** actions performed by the Finder use macOS file I/O calls.
 These standard file operations copy data **one block** at a time, without any awareness of how cloud storage works.
 This can lead to slow performance &mdash; especially for large files or nested folder structures.

-**Fast Copy** and **Fast Move** bypass these standard read/write calls and instead:
+**Fast Copy** and **Fast Move** bypass these standard OS-based read/write calls and instead:

 - Use Object Mount’s **optimized S3 transfer logic**
 - Support **multipart and parallel uploads**